jaycordaro/WES207/rtl/audio_input/readme.md

 * hb_filter.sv - 27-tap half band filter
 * polyphase_ds_decim.sv -- 48-tap polyphase decimate by 12 filter.
 Uses '[fred] harris' sigma-delta decimation architecture
 <img src="./images/revdwg3.png" width="1000" height="600">
 The architecture of this filter is shown above.
-Since the input to the non-recursive filter is +/-1, there are no multiplies in the filter, so muxes are used to select the tap value or its 2's complement.
-PDM microphones send sigma-delta modulated audio as single bit digital data.
+Only legs 0, 10, and 11 are shown (not all 12).
+Since the input to this non-recursive filter is +/-1, there are no multiplies in the filter.
+Muxes are used to select the tap value or its 2's complement since PDM microphones send sigma-delta modulated audio as single bit digital data instead of +/-1.
 Compare this approach with the common CIC filter.
 see https://www.youtube.com/watch?v=06XRSkkfhek and https://www.dsprelated.com/thread/5071/thd-with-cic-and-conventional-fir-filter-a-comparison-with-pdm-input-signal